 - Select Language and make sure English United Kingdom is selected

-To listen to BBC Radio stations and podcasts, you need to install the dismal BBC skill.
-It has a two-star rating in the Alexa skills store for a reason, but you don’t have a choice.
+To listen to BBC Radio stations and podcasts, you need to install the BBC Sounds skill.
 To do this:

 - Open the Alexa app

-- Search for BBC and select the BBC app (don’t get confused with various other BBC skills, such as BBC News)
+- Search for BBC and select the BBC Sounds skill (don’t get confused with various other BBC skills, such as BBC News)

 - While you’re here, click on the BBC skill’s settings and link your BBC account to the skill.
 If you don’t have a BBC account, register for one here